abby1635/CS30/Objective Processing-Java/Class Design Heirarchy/README.md

    - anonymous class (one time creation, more of a shortcut)
      - see Abstract_AnonymousEtAll.pde and recognize that the one time class can change (like a scoreboard in Pong) but is only a one-time-creation

+Rewrite Pong to include access modifiers and class hierarchy

 ---